AlannaBurke/catadelphia/docs/index.md

 This guide is intended to help community rescuers find resources.
 It is not a substitute for professional medical advice.

 This guide is constantly evolving and updating.

-This guide includes material from the Philadelphia Area Community Resources for Pet Owners Handbook 2017-2018, compiled by ACCT.
-Please follow linked resources for the most up-to-date information.
+This guide includes material from the [Philadelphia Area Community Resources for Pet Owners Handbook 2017-2018](files/Community-Resources-for-Pet-Owners.pdf), compiled by ACCT.
+Please follow all linked resources for the most up-to-date information.

 # CATADELPHIA
 ## Empowering the community to care for cats.